Key terms and concepts

 - Use HARO to get media exposure and valuable links.
 Make sure that every team member signs up for it and makes an effort to offer themselves as sources

-- Every team member should share your business updates in their personal social media channels and also find valuable curated materials for your business’ social media.
+- Every team member should share your business updates in their personal social media channels and also find valuable curated materials for your business’s social media.

-- Encourage your team members to take part in relevant conferences and seminars as a speaker or mentor and to get backlinks and press mentions and original social media content through that.
+- Encourage your team members to take part in relevant conferences and seminars as a speaker or mentors and to get backlinks and press mentions and original social media content through that.

 - Be active in a valuable way in different subreddits, Slack and Facebook groups, etc that are relevant to your industry and have lots of followers that could be your potential customers.
 Don’t be overly salesy in these groups, but try to engage in different topics over a longer period of time to gain everyone’s trust.

 With a shoestring budget (pre-seed or seed round)